 Lifestyle ~ Summer Thriller Book Review

-I am unashamed of my love for young adult books; some of my favourites over the last few years are from this genre, including the Hunger Games series, The Divergent series, and The Red Queen series.
+can i buy gabapentin in mexico I am unashamed of my love for young adult books; some of my favourites over the last few years are from this genre, including the Hunger Games series, The Divergent series, and The Red Queen series.

 I still don’t feel grown up enough to read proper books; I just can’t bring myself to read anything too hard hitting or political.
 I like my books to challenge me in guessing “who done it”, or hoping the protagonist thrives.
 I’ve yet to cross the threshold into books that question my beliefs and views of the world; and honestly, I don’t know if I ever will be ready to bridge that gap.
 I like to escape for a few hours into a world of make believe.